S k i l l

 *

-When we say "5 is the third part of 15," we do not imply a sequence: the first part, the second part, the third part, and so on.
-That is a different meaning for the word "third."
+When we say "5 is the third part of 15," we do not imply a sequence: the first part, the second part, the third, and so on.
+When we speak of the third part, that is a different meaning for the word "third."
 It means each one of three equal parts that together make up the whole.

 We say that we have divided 15 into thirds.

-Yet "third" still retains an ordinal character.
+Yet "third" still retains its ordinal character.
 Because to the question, "Which part of 15 is 5?", we answer,

 At this point, please "turn" the page and do some Problems.